jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 < 2008-10-06 Move to Input Output >

-The procedure output method above is hardly used ever used.
+The command output method above is hardly used ever used.
 That’s because you can’t really tell if the target object might keep existing, unless you’ve defined the object yourself.
-Therefore, using output other than state output is usually done by passing a reference to an existing object to the procedure.
+Therefore, using output other than state output is usually done by passing a reference to an existing object to the command.

 This, however requires you to *write* the line of an argument.